kchiranjewee63/distributed-naive-bayes/README.md

-# distributed-naive-bayes-ensemble
+# naive-bayes-ensemble-in-pyspark
-Distributed Naive Bayes Ensemble from scratch in PySpark using Kubernetes cluster on Google Cloud Platform
+Naive Bayes Ensemble from scratch in PySpark using Kubernetes cluster on Google Cloud Platform

 ## Training and Evaluation:

-1. Train and evaluate the Naive Bayes Ensemble in a distributed manner with n machines using Kubernetes on Google Cloud Platform.
+1. Train and evaluate the Naive Bayes Ensemble in PySpark in a distributed manner with n machines using Kubernetes on Google Cloud Platform.

 2. Save the learned parameters.